|Dave Latchaw - Drums, keys, guitars, producer|

 Dave Latchaw I first met as DayVel who was best known for selling a ton of Christmas music he did on keyboards at a site called Java Music who couldn’t pay him for all he sold and they eventually went out of business.
 His version of 12 Days of Christmas is kickass btw.
 My first encounters with DayVel were in a yahoo chatroom related to mp3.com, I remember him as sort of a gruff guy who wasn’t that nice to me for whatever reason, probably cause of my general outspokenness.
 He was always in these communities and once he heard a song of mine he liked called I Believe In Karma and offered to help me make a better version of it.
 Anyway he did so and it was very popular, he later did the same with Heads Turn which was also very popular, they both got to #1 on the sites I was involved with at the time.
 Later he helped with my Sex Pistols homage called Blameless and took that song to the next level.
 So I was friends with these guys on facebook for years and knew Dave loved to drum and asked if he’d be interested in working on a new project with me, as one of the criticisms Father Time often gets is that he uses a drum machine.
 Anyway Dave agreed and suggested we ask WeaponX, he had worked with him before also, and I thought it was a good idea and did so, thus our band was born.
 Not long after this I was given a timeout on some music forum for dissing some artist and got a note from the moderator saying "Please control your negative tendencies" and this amused me enough to buy the domain name and suggest it as a band name.

-It was very slow going, I sort of gave up many times but you only ever get anywhere with patience and finally I started to get back mixes of these 6 songs I put up for the group.
+It was very slow going, I sort of gave up many times but you only ever get anywhere with patience and finally I started to get back mixes of the first 6 songs I put up for the group.
 Btw, about those songs, all but one (Take My Love) were songs from the late 80s to early 90s.
 I saved them, thinking they were kind of special songs because I didn’t really trust my own production, always thought someday I would record them in the studio.
 There are many more songs from that same batch left to do up.
 One of the songs on the EP, More Than Just Words, actually required me to go on EBay and buy a piece of equipment I owned back then called an ART SGE for a special guitar effect.
-Anyway I am thrilled with the resulting CD and hope we make more music down the road.
+There was a long pause before our magnum opus, Ego Draino, finally came out to universal acclaim from our facebook friends. :) Anyway I am thrilled with the resulting CD and hope we make more music down the road.